|

 MISS ANAH CROCKER

-popular post-mistress, which position she has held the past three
+Miss Crocker is our popular post-mistress, which position she has held

-eight mail trains daily.
+having eight mail trains daily.

 THE SPOONER STATE BANK